biigle/core/DEVELOPING.md

 2. (You can skip this step if you already pulled the images above.)
 Build the Docker images with `docker compose build`.
 This takes a while.

+3. Check your user ID with `id -u`.
+If it isn't `1000`, update `USER_ID` and `GROUP_ID` in the `.env` file.

-3. Start the first containers: `docker compose up -d app`
+4. Start the first containers: `docker compose up -d app`

-4. Apply the database migrations: `docker compose exec app php artisan migrate`
+5. Apply the database migrations: `docker compose exec app php artisan migrate`

-5. Start the whole application with `docker compose up -d`.
+6. Start the whole application with `docker compose up -d`.
 The BIIGLE application is now running at <http://localhost:8000>.
 You can stop the containers with `docker compose stop` or destroy them with `docker compose down`.
 To delete the development database as well, run `docker volume prune` after the containers were destroyed.

 ### 3. Initialize the application